AP® Language and Composition

 1.0 (yearlong course)

-American Literature (ENGL300); A grade of an 85% or higher in the subject area course taken the previous year
+English 2, English 3 or English 4, honors recommended; A grade of an 85% or higher in the subject area course taken the previous year.

 Do you enjoy reading and analyzing literature at deeper levels?
 Would you like to earn credit for university Language and Writing courses, while growing in your writing and analytical skills?
 Pursuing an AP® course might be the direction for you.